 I enjoy visiting baseball ballparks for fun.
 New cities, different teams, and a fresh atmosphere of fans excite me.
 I’ve been building a new website where I hope to drive thousands of daily visits to each day.
 My goal is to have Google Ads run on the site when I hit a certain threshold in traffic to monetize this project.
 TM Blast financed this project with over $2k from the initial start date in February.
 The fees so far include the website, hosting, website security, baseball pictures, and a specific SEO tool that will continue to raise this expense each month by $300.

 Google AdSense will act as a new source of revenue for TM Blast one day.
 In 2019, 95% of my income comes from SEO Consulting.
-SEO Expert Services generates revenue roughly when I work, so my growth comes from additional working hours.
+The New York SEO Company generates revenue roughly when I work, so my growth comes from additional working hours.
 My goal is to have the Stadium Reviews make anywhere between 10-15% of my revenue through passive income one day.
 Passive income can help me spend more time on my clients and not worry about taking on more projects to make more money to get new SEO tools etc.

 I enjoy public speaking to a degree.
 It’s mysterious because I’m an introvert and hate with a passion for participating in large social events.
 When it comes to chatting about SEO though, I feel relaxed.